The average person burns between 200 and 400 calories walking an hour each day.

 People do cardio exercises to regulate their weight.
 Being overweight or obese can lead to other health problems in your life, including diabetes or high blood pressure.

-Doing cardio forces your body to burn more calories.
+Cardio forces your body to burn more calories.
 When coupled with a caloric deficit, you lose weight.

 The Centers for Disease Control and Prevention (CDC) recommends 150 minutes of moderate aerobic activity each week to maintain your current weight.
 For some people, this includes mixing cardiovascular exercise with strength training.